 - Have the skills, knowledge and understandings of how to generate ideas, plan for writing, revise, edit and publish their work for an intended audience.

 Spelling, speaking, listening and handwriting are taught both within the context of Reader’s and Writer’s Workshop as well as through targeted stand-alone lessons.
 The delivery of spelling and handwriting is both explicit and systematic throughout the school.

-- develop an intercultural capability, including understanding of and respect for diversity and difference, and an openness to different experiences and perspectives
+- Respect diversity and have an openness to different experiences and perspectives